 I transform science education by bridging cognitive science, educational practice, and cutting-edge technology.

-As an assistant professor at the University of Copenhagen's Department of Science Education, I study how embodied experiences shape scientific understanding.
-My interdisciplinary background in mathematics, physics, and science communication, combined with my Ph.D. in physics education research, allows me to approach science education from multiple perspectives.
-My research has been recognized with the International Astronomical Union Ph.D.
+My research explores how embodied experiences shape scientific understanding.
+Drawing on an interdisciplinary background in mathematics, physics, and science communication, along with my Ph.D. in physics education research, I investigate science teaching and learning from multiple perspectives.
+My work on the educational reconstruction of general relativity has been recognised with the International Astronomical Union Ph.D.
 Prize in Education, Outreach, and Heritage.

 So, what exactly does a science education researcher do?